Fatal flaws in ten pacemakers make for Denial of Life attacks

 "We want to emphasise that reverse engineering was possible by only using a black-box approach," the team says.
 "Our results demonstrated that security-by-obscurity is a dangerous design approach that often conceals negligent designs."

-Medical device hacking has picked up pace in recent years, with much work made through the I Am The Calvary research and activist group. ®
+Medical device hacking has picked up pace in recent years, with much work made through the I Am The Cavalry research and activist group. ®